Bethlehem

 History of Bethlehem

-c.
-14th century BC
+c.14th century BC

 In Amarna letters, an Egyptian archive of Cuneiform script, mentions “Bit-Lahmi fell to King of Jerusalem”.

-Bethlehem already became a town in the period of Herod the Great, and also was considered as a holy place by Jesus’s episodes.
+Bethlehem already became a town in the period of Herod the Great, and also was considered a holy place by Jesus’s episodes.

-313 CE
+313

 Bethlehem then became much more popular for Christian pilgrims.
 Many churches and monasteries were constructed around there.